Harry E. Squire

-Harry E. Squire (1890-1977) was a cinematographer who filmed Frank Buck’s third movie, Fang and Claw, and later photographed This is Cinerama and other features in Cinerama.
+Harry E. Squire (1890-1977) was an American cinematographer.
+He is best known for his work filming and photographing This is Cinerama and other features in Cinerama, Seven Wonders of the World, and Search for Paradise.

+Career

 Early years

+Squire began his career with an apprenticeship of driving the camera automobile used for filming crowd scenes in Staten Island.
 Squire worked in the film studios of Thomas Edison in the Bronx and filmed some of Edison's one reelers, as well as early sound films.
 Squire moved to Paramount Pictures and filmed some of the earliest documentary and newsreel films.
 Van Beuren Studios hired him to photograph Fang and Claw with Frank Buck.